Sign In

 01/04/23 – Chelsea 0-2 Aston Villa

 Both Chelsea and Aston Villa head into the Christmas period well in contention for top four places.
-We expect a close game but can’t see beyond Villa’s December curse tripping them up yet again.
+We expect a close game with Villa’s Christmas curse tripping them up yet again, ending their incredible winning run in December 2025.

 Boxing Day Form